 Learning Terraform can be easy.
-The HCL configuration language is simple enough to start with basic resource creation straight away.
+The HCL configuration language is simple enough to start basic resource creation straightaway.

 Once the code that defines your infrastructure grows in complexity, maintainability, and dependency, an uphill battle can ensue.
 And that is why working out an efficient deployment workflow is crucial for further development.

-In this article you will see five approaches to managing Terraform workflows at scale, what their benefits and downsides are, and what problems they address.
+In this article, we present five approaches to managing Terraform workflows at scale, their benefits and downsides, and the problems they address.

 A quick and easy way to start deploying resources using the Infrastructure as Code pattern is to use Terraform locally from the same machine you’re developing the code on.
 The only requirement is to have access to the target provider and an installed Terraform binary.